-Storlie says a successful transition comes down to discipline, strategy, routine and mindset.
+Storlie says a successful transition comes down to timing, discipline, strategy, routine and mindset.

-1. Be disciplined with your finances and create a financial plan.
+2. Be disciplined with your finances and create a financial plan.
 “The biggest mistake veterans inadvertently make involves their attitude about money,” Storlie says.
-“They think they are going to get out and immediately get a job that pays $90,000 a year.
+“They think they’re going to get out and immediately get a job that pays $90,000 a year.
 The job market is competitive, and the medical benefits you’re used to getting with the military will be in no way close to what you’ll get with a corporate job.”

-2. Hone your personal networking strategy.
-You’ve heard it before: it’s not about what you know, but who you know.
-Plus, networking mimics military strategy: finding different ways to reach the same objective.
+3. Hone your personal networking strategy.
+You’ve heard it before: It’s not about what you know, but who you know.
+Plus, networking mimics the military strategy of finding different ways to reach the same objective.